FINNGEN/pheweb-users-input-validator/README.md

 # PHEWEB USERS INPUTS VALIDATOR

 ## Overview
-Python tool for validating users input files for uploading to the pheweb browser.
-User needs to provide:
-+ Metadata file in JSON format
-+ Statistics file

-There are two modes for scanning your stats file: deep and shallow (specified by setting the parameter "--deep true/false", see user manual below).
-With the deep mode the whole file is scanned while with the shallow mode ~80k lines are subsampled from the stats file and subjected to the scan.

-Also, a user can enable fixing mode (by setting the parameter "--fix true", see user manual below) in order to fix issues found by the validator.
-See section "Scans and fixes performed by the validator" for more details on the checks performed by the validator and what issues can be fixed automatically.
+The PheWeb users input validation tool is used to validate the correct format of user-formatted input files to make custom GWAS summary stats viewable in a PheWeb-style.
+User needs to provide two files: metadata file in JSON format (1) and statistics file (2).
 Prepare your files according to the instruction given in the [FinnGen Analyst Handbook](https://finngen.gitbook.io/finngen-analyst-handbook/working-in-the-sandbox/which-tools-are-available/untitled/how-to-set-up-a-pheweb-browser-for-summary-statistics).
-Navigate to the section as follows: open "Working in the Sandbox", navigate to "Which tools are available" -> "Custom GWAS tools" -> "How to set up a pheweb browser for summary statistics".
+Navigate to the section in the FinnGen Analyst Handbook as follows: open "Working in the Sandbox", navigate to "Which tools are available" -> "Custom GWAS tools" -> "How to set up a pheweb browser for summary statistics".

-**Recommendation**: first run validator in a shallow mode to check whether your metadata is correctly formatted and check if some basic requirements for the stats file are met.
+There are two modes for scanning your stats file: deep and shallow (specified by the parameter "--deep true/false", see user manual below).
+With the deep mode the whole stats file is scanned while with the shallow mode ~80k lines are subsampled from the stats file and subjected to the scan.
+Otherwise, scanning for the same issues is performed in either of the modes. **Recommendation**: first run validator in a shallow mode to check whether your metadata is correctly formatted and check if some basic requirements for the stats file are met.
 Once that is checked - proceed to the deep check of the files: you can either enable fixing straight away (by adding --fix true) or without it.
 Note that running **fix** mode might take a long time (more than 20 minutes) if your file is large and it requires sorting.

+The following scans are performed by the PheWeb users inputs validator tool.

+Metadata file:
+1. Check for special characters in metadata.
+2. Check that metadata contains all required fields.
+3. Check that metadata fields have correct format.
+4. Check that metadata field "name" matches stats filename.

+Stats file:
+1. Check that file is compressed.
+2. Check that file is tab delimited.
+3. Check that columns order is correct.
+4. Check that file doesn't contain special characters.
+5. Check that chromosome column has correct formatting, i.e. only contains values 1-24, X, Y, M, MT.
+6. Check that columns 7-11 (beta, sebeta, af_alt, af_alt_cases, af_alt_controls) don't contain missing values.
+7. Check that columns 2-11 have correct formatting, i.e. according to the instructions in the FinnGen Analyst Handbook.
+8. Check that stats file doesn't contain unsorted positions.

+In addition, a user can enable automated fixing of issues detected by the validator in the user-specified files by setting the parameter "--fix true" (see the user manual below).
+The following fixes can be done by the validator when possible:

+- Remove special characters from the metadata file.
+- Remove special characters from the stats file.
+- If stats file is space/comma delimited, it will be fixed to be tab-delimited.
+- If stats file contains missing values in the colums 7-11, they will be substituted with value 0.5.
+- Remove chromosome prefix, e.g. "chr1" change to "1" if the chromosome column contains that.
+- Sort stats file if unsorted positions are found.
+- Fix column order/number to contain 11 columns as described in the instructions.

+Examples of what cannot be fixed by the validator tool:
+- Incorrect values in the columns, for instance negative p-values.
+- Name of the stats file specified in the "name" field of the metadata json file.
+- Some special characters that cannot be recognised by the validator.

 ## Resources and expected runtimes